kevinzhwl/SmartObjectARX/README.md

 ##How to Use

 ###include AcDbEntity Class Declare
-before
+before 'include the file name'
 ```
 #include <dbmain.h>
 ```
-after
+after 'include the class name '
 ```
 #include <AcDbEntity>
 ```

 ##About Project

-the project is based ObjectARX 2012 / Python
+The project is based ObjectARX 2012 / Python
+Only support class right now, no struct,no enum, no global functions

 ##DONE & ENJOY